A USB to serial adapter that doesn't use proprietary driversDesigned by Geppetto Electronics in United States of America

 The RS-232 variant has a DB-9M connector.
 This connector has the standard PC pinout, and the signals are translated to RS-232 levels.

-The TTL variant has a 6 pin connector that has the Arduino inspired so-called "FTDI" pinout, but with the SparkFun inspired substitution of DTR for RTS (this makes using it to load code using the Arduino bootloader easier, as opening the serial port will reset the device).
+The TTL variant has a 10 pin DIP connector that has all of the same signals as a DB9 RS-232 port (the signals are, of course, TTL rather than RS-232), with the 10th pin being Vcc.
 The Vcc pin is powered by the host, but an AP2331 current limiter is there to protect the host from inrush, and there's a MOSFET that will only pass power once the device is properly enumerated on the USB bus.
 This means that the device is fully compliant with the USB specification.
 The Vcc pin can supply up to 200 mA (and the USB descriptor will inform the host of a maximum draw of 250 mA) of either 5v or 3.3v - selectable by a solder jumper.
 The jumper also selects the logic levels for the I/O pins, and 3.3 volt power is supplied by an on-board LDO.
 The pinout is labeled in the silkscreen on the bottom of the board.

-Both variants have a microUSB connector and red and green LEDs for transmit and receive (respectively) so you can see activity at a glance and tell what kind from far away.
+Both variants have a USB-C connector and red and green LEDs for transmit and receive (respectively) so you can see activity at a glance and tell what kind from far away.

 The RS-232 variant comes complete and fully assembled.
-The TTL variant comes with a straight 6 pin SIP header, but it is not attached in case you wish to make alternate connections.
+The TTL variant comes with a 10 pin DIP header, but it is not attached in case you wish to make alternate connections.

 The "FTDI" trademark belongs to Future Technology Devices International, Inc. Its use here does not imply an endorsement of any kind by FTDI.
 Quite the contrary, in fact.